isalonisharma/Multi-Tenant-Invoice-Management-System/README.md

 **The status change can happen as follows:**

 	1. The initial status of the Invoice is “Draft”.
-	Once the invoice is emailed to the Client, the status of the Invoice changes to “Sent”.
+	Once the invoice is emailed to the Client, the status of the invoice changes to “Sent”.

 	2. The Invoice has a due date associated to it.
 	If the status of the invoice is not changed to “Paid” within due date, the status of the invoice changes to “Due”.